-- There are two major types of segments in human language: consonants and vowels. - As it turns out, a segment can be described in terms of a number of individual articulatory features.
-We do this for both consonants and vowels today. - Before we do that, however, let's look at the human vocal tract first:
+- There are two major types of phones in human language: consonants and vowels. - As it turns out, a phone can be described in terms of a number of individual articulatory features. - Before we do that, however, let's look at the human vocal tract first: